 The most important questions are #1, #2, #3 and #7.
 The first 3 will grab the user’s attention, if they love those then you can be sure respondents are hooked and will finish the quiz.
 The 7th one (or the last one of the bunch if you have a few more or less) is the cherry on the metaphorical cake, you need to make this one special.

-For example: When you see someone cute on the street.
-What do you do?
+For example: What do you do when you see someone cute on the street?

 a) Hide behind the bushes. b) Introduce yourself and make small talk. c) Ask them out. d) Ask them to marry you.